Search

 Download films and games, and bring books to pass the time.
 I find headphones really help block out much of the hustle and bustle.

 My advice?
-Travel with only hand luggage if you can and check in online to dodge the worst of the queues.
-Be ready for security, know the rules, and have your electronics and liquids easy to grab.
+Travel with only hand luggage if you can and check in online to avoid the worst of the queues.
+Be ready for security, know the rules, and have your electronics and liquids within easy reach.
 Always double-check you’re in the right queue, and don’t be afraid to ask staff if you’re unsure.
 They all speak English.

 Arriving at Frankfurt Airport